Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 • loss of appetite;

-• increased levels of anxiety;
+• increased level of anxiety;

 • lack of interest in the newborn.

-physical signs
+Physical signs

 2. Pathologies of the gastrointestinal tract.
-Depression can provoke gastritis, biliary dyskinesia, colitis.
+Depression can provoke gastritis, biliary dyskinesia, and colitis.
 An important symptom is irritable bowel syndrome.

 • toothache;